openzfs/openzfs-docs/docs/Performance and Tuning/Module Parameters.rst

 ~~~~~~~~~~~~~~~~~~~~

 The NOP-write feature is enabled by default when a
-crytographically-secure checksum algorithm is in use by the dataset.
+cryptographically-secure checksum algorithm is in use by the dataset.
 ``zfs_nopwrite_enabled`` allows the NOP-write feature to be completely
 disabled.